 To be eligible to participate in the Housing Selection process, a student must be registered full-time (12 credit hours), and not have any holds on their student account.
-In addition, students must fill out a Returning Student Housing Application and accompanying contract through MyHousing (accessed through OASIS2).
+In addition, students must complete a Returning Student Housing Application and accompanying contract through MyHousing (accessed through OASIS2).
 Students who will be on Off Campus Study (OCS) during Fall semester should contact Campus Life before returning to campus to review housing options.
 Students who are on Off Campus Study (OCS) during Spring semester can participate in the Housing selection process online through MyHousing.
 Students who will be on a stop-out/readmits should contact the Admissions Office prior to their return to campus.
 Students who graduate, withdraw or are not registered for Fall classes full-time (12 Credit Hours) are not eligible for the lottery process.
 Housing will be assigned at a later date for those who register for Fall classes after the lottery process ends.

 How much are Housing and Board Fees?

-Please select the following link for this year's room and board information: Heidelberg Room and Board.
-You may also visit the Business Office site for additional information on Heidelberg fees and charges.
+Visit the Business Office site for additional information on Heidelberg fees and charges.

 What is a Housing Contract?

 All students living in University housing are required to sign a Housing Contract.
 This agreement is binding for the entire academic year.
 It outlines the terms for students who live in campus-managed housing.
 The Housing Contract is available by visiting MyHousing through OASIS2 and clicking on "Login to Apply Online."
 The Housing Contract and Returning Student Housing Application are available here and must be completed before a student may participate in Housing Selection.